Professional work experience - private sector

 This submission was provided to the Senate Economics Committee inquiry a couple of years following the global financial crisis in 2008.
 It outlines the findings of Australian Industry Group's direct consultation with businesses on issues related to access to finance, particularly for small businesses.

-Other key work I undertook at the Australian Industry Group included:
+Other key work included:

 Manufacturing Industry / Small business issues: